 The implant surgery procedure is a relatively invasive one considering that it involves an incision into your gums, drilling into your jaw bone and placing the implant itself.
 That process can be uncomfortable.
 The process of providing dental implants near you is always performed under local anesthesia or even sedation depending on your particular needs and conditions.

 While local anesthesia will be sufficient to ensure you experience no pain or discomfort, sedation dentistry in one form or another can help you to relax and remain calm and still throughout the procedure.
-Sedation dentistry is available in a range of options including (from mildest to most significant) nitrous oxide, oral sedation, intravenous sedation and even general anesthesia (though use of general anesthesia is unusual and uncommon except in the most extreme cases).
+Sedation dentistry is available in a range of options including (from mildest to most significant) nitrous oxide, oral sedation, intravenous sedation and even general anesthesia (though the use of general anesthesia is unusual and uncommon except in the most extreme cases).

-Following your surgery and during your 10 to 14-day recovery period, you may experience swollen gums, swelling in your face, bruises on your skin and gums, pain at the site of the implants and minor bleeding.
+Following your surgery and during your 10 to the 14-day recovery period, you may experience swollen gums, swelling in your face, bruises on your skin and gums, pain at the site of the implants and minor bleeding.
 Your dentist in NW Calgary will provide you with detailed aftercare instructions to ensure you recover completely without experiencing any complications.
 Those instructions will likely include advice to restrict yourself to soft foods during your recovery period.

 Complications arising from implant surgery are uncommon and unlikely, but possible.
 Possible complications include bleeding, infection and numbness in adjacent muscles or sinus cavities.
 If you experience unexpected or worsening symptoms after surgery or at any time during or after your recovery period, contact your dentist immediately so that their staff can review your recovery and take any steps necessary to ensure your complete recovery.